 Chibok is a predominantly Christian enclave in Muslim-majority Borno state, in Nigeria’s northeastern corner.
-Christian communities in the northeast have been repeatedly attacked in recent months by Boko Haram, a heavily armed insurgency that aims to impose its version of Islamic law across the country.
+Christian communities in the northeast have been repeatedly attacked in recent months by an extremist group that is located primarily in Northern Nigeria More, a heavily armed insurgency that aims to impose its version of Islamic law across the country.
 Borno is its stronghold.

-On Friday, Amnesty International released a report claiming Nigerian government officials had at least 4 hours’ advance notice of the impending Boko Haram incursion into Chibok.
+On Friday, Amnesty International released a report claiming Nigerian government officials had at least 4 hours’ advance notice of the impending an extremist group that is located primarily in Northern Nigeria More incursion into Chibok.
 But the report claimed the government could not muster a response, because of “poor resources and a reported fear of engaging with the often better-equipped armed groups.”

-The father said rumors were circulating in the region that a Boko Haram attack could be coming at Chibok, where hundreds of girls, mostly Christian, were due to return to school to take exams.
+The father said rumors were circulating in the region that a an extremist group that is located primarily in Northern Nigeria More attack could be coming at Chibok, where hundreds of girls, mostly Christian, were due to return to school to take exams.
 Some parents living in Chibok had time to bring their daughters from the school for the night.
 But others, living farther from the school, could not, he said.

 “Many parents living in neighboring villages of Chibok expressed the desire to bring their children (to school) on the day of the exam,” the father told World Watch Monitor, with anger in his voice.
 “But school officials opposed.
 Ultimately our children were abducted.”

 The father attended a meeting of about 50 parents of still-missing girls in Chibok on Thursday.
 He said many of those in attendance accused the school of negligence.